 It’s a big call, but somebody’s gotta make it.
 And here’s why.

-Sydney is known for a lot of things.
-It’s sparkling harbour, the sails of the Opera House and heck even it’s abundance of great cafes, pubs, bars and restaurants.
+Sydney is known for a lot of things. the sparkling harbour, the sails of the Opera House and heck, even its abundance of great cafes, pubs, bars and restaurants.
 But you already know that.
-So, we’re here to prove why Sydney is Australia’s dessert capital with these 19 sweet treats you need to try.
+So, we’re here to prove why Sydney is Australia’s dessert capital with these 22 sweet treats you need to try.
 Read on for our guide to the best dessert in Sydney.

 This first sweet spot needs no introduction, but we’ll give you one anyway.
-As one of Sydney’s most iconic neighbourhood bakeries, Bourke Street is the home delicious pies, bread, tarts, croissants, pastries and more.
+As one of Sydney’s most iconic neighbourhood bakeries, Bourke Street is the home to delicious pies, bread, tarts, croissants, pastries and more.
 But our pick of the bunch?
-Don’t miss the flourless chocolate cake ($5 for a slice for $55 for a large cake).
+Don’t miss the flourless chocolate cake ($6 for a slice for $65 for a large cake).
 Find out more here.

 Earning itself the title of the ‘World’s Most Instagrammed Cake’, Black Star Pastry’s tiered Strawberry and Watermelon Cake is a Sydney icon.
 With layers of fresh watermelon, rose scented cream and fragrant rose petals, it’s like a dream to eat.
 Since launching the bakery in 2008, there have been over 1 million slices served every year.
 Special mention also goes to the Dragon Cake, which is equally as Insta-worthy, with layers of dragonfruit, delicate sponge, pineapple vanilla cream and pomegranate jelly ripples.
 Find out where to grab yours here.

-Sweet Belem is a family-run pastry specialising in both traditional and modern Portuguese tarts.
-You’ll find this boutique bakery in the heart of Petersham, stocks full of delicious tarts and pastries crafted using using free-range eggs.
+Sweet Belem is a family-run pastry shop in Petersham, specialising in both traditional and modern Portuguese tarts.
+You’ll find this boutique bakery in the heart of Petersham, stocked full of delicious tarts and pastries crafted using free-range eggs.
 Find out more here.

-It might not be on Quay’s menu anymore, but this sweet treat deserves a mention.
+It might not be on Quay’s menu anymore, but we think this showstopping dessert deserves a mention.
 The Snow Egg was first added to the fine diner’s menu in 2008 by Peter Gilmore, with the dish rising to fame following its appearance on the 2010 finale of MasterChef.
 True Sydneysiders will remember the Snow Egg as one of the best desserts in Sydney, in all its meringue and granita goodness.
 Find out more about Quay here.

-We’ve all done this one before: ordered a box of fries and a soft serve and enjoyed the sweet-meets-salty treat that is combining the two.
+We’ve all done this one before: ordered a box of fries and a soft serve and enjoyed the sweet-meets-salty delight that is combining the two.
 But at Devon Cafe, you can order it all in one.
-The ‘DD Special’ delivers oh-so-crunchy chips with the creamy soft serve ice-cream to create a decadent dessert.
+The ‘DD Special’ delivers oh-so-crunchy chips with creamy sweet corn soft serve ice cream to create a decadent dessert.
 Find out more here.

 Bringing a taste of Japan to the shores of Sydney, this iconic sweet treat is worth queuing for.
 Aqua S delivers delicious, Instagrammable soft serves, including their iconic aqua blue sea salt soft serve.
 You can find them in the CBD, Chatswood and Macquarie Shopping Centre.
 Find out more here.

 Paddington’s Saint Peter knows how to serve delicious Australian fish.
-But what you might not know is they’re also renowned for their sweet treats, including their lemon tart.
+But what you might not know is they’re also renowned for their desserts, most of all, their lemon tart.
 If you can nab one fresh from the oven, you’re in for a real treat of sweet, citrus-infused goodness.
 Find out more here.

 Bringing an authentic taste of Italy to the heart of Sydney, Pasticceria Papa is an Australian gem.
 Using fine Italian ingredients, their ricotta cannoli is one of the country’s best.
 Special mention also goes to the famous baked ricotta cake, a secret traditional recipe that results in the most fluffy, light cheesecake you may ever try.
 With three locations across Sydney, find your nearest one here.

 Stuffed with passionfruit curd, coconut chew, vanilla Chantilly and topped with seasonal fruit, this Enmore bakery knows how to make the perfect Pav.
 The best bit?
 These are individually portioned so you’ll never need to share.
 Find out more about Saga here.

 If you find yourself in Bronte on a weekend morning, you’ll know why Iggy’s is on this list.
-This bakery attracts huge crowds, all hoping to score a flaky butter croissant or delicious baked good.
+This bakery attracts huge crowds, all hoping to score a flaky butter croissant, fresh bread or delicious baked goods.
 In our humble opinion, these are some of the best.
 So head down to Iggy’s post-swim this Summer to try one of the best desserts in Sydney.
 Find out more here.

 There’s nothing like a delicious scoop of gelato, and Enmore’s Cow & the Moon makes some of Sydney’s best.
 We adore their creamy banana salted caramel gelato, as well as any of their 26 rotating flavours.
 Find out more here.